magnetenstad/CSalgo/README.md

-# CSauto - Computer Science - automated.

-Dependencies:
+# CSalgo
+Algorithms from TMA4100 and TMA4140

+## Dependencies
 - Python 3.x
-  - math, numpy
+  - numpy